-25. Can LEAs use direct certification information available from months after April to determine ISP, especially for new schools?
+27. Can LEAs use direct certification information available from months after April to determine the ISP, especially for new schools?

-For existing schools, the direct certification data used to establish CEP eligibility must be reflective of April 1.
+For existing schools, the direct certification data used to establish CEP eligibility must be as of April 1.
 New schools will not have direct certification data, and are allowed to use direct certification numbers from a later month to establish CEP eligibility.
+If more recent data better reflects the number of identified students and/or enrollment in an LEA/school, FNS may grant authorization to use direct certification data from a different date (i.e., not as of April 1) to determine an ISP.

-26. A group of students from a non-CEP school attend classes all day (and eat lunch) at a CEP school in our school district.
+28. A group of students from a non-CEP school attend classes all day (and eat lunch) at a CEP school in our school district.
 Should these students be included in the CEP school's ISP?